-- Cable Support Systems
+- Cable Sleeve

-- Cable Management Systems
+- Under Desk Cable Management Tray

 A thin strip of material goes through a hole.
 That material holds its position due to nested teeth along its length.
 These teeth allow it to tighten, but not loosen.

 Easy to find and cheap, cable ties have many applications and come in four types.

-The Four Types of Cable Ties
+The Five Types of Cable Ties

 - Nylon: Nylon cable ties are the classic and most common version.
-Nylon cable ties come in many different colors.
+Nylon cable ties come in many colors.
 They work great if you have many different cables and you need to identify them.

 - Reusable: Reusable cable ties have a method to release the teeth from the latching, making them reusable.